jaalto/project--restricted-shell-rbash/README.rst

 MENU BASED SHELL
 ================

+A popular perl based menu shell is available at
+<http://freecode.com/projects/pshell>.
+The code below is simple and
+does not require Perl and additional Perl Modules, just plain ``/bin/sh``.

 Directory ``bin/`` contains a very simple menu based script that allows running only selected commands.
 You could use it instead of ``rbash`` approach by setting user's shell to the script ::